 |Spending category||CIMB Visa Signature credit card cash back|

-The foreign currency transaction fees are slightly on the high side.
+If you want to shop online in foreign currency, it may also be worthy to note that the transaction fees are on the high side.
 CIMB used to charge just 1%, but as of Jan 2019, it’s now 3%.

 Who should use the CIMB Visa Signature credit card